KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 8H

-• Son or daughter of ex-servicemen who at the time of joining the defence service had declared a place in Karnataka as his hometown.
-Further, the candidate should have passed the Q.E. from a University or Board or any other institution located anywhere in India
+• Son or daughter of ex-servicemen who, at the time of joining the defence service, had declared a place in Karnataka as their hometown.
+Further, the student should have passed the Q.E. from a University or Board or any other institution located anywhere in India

 No